 The reason is because an agent's primary job is to help their clients secure employment, but a Talent Manager's job is to assist, guide and counsel clients in their ENTIRE professional career.
 The client's career will include entertainment work the client may have gotten personally, from various agents, or other casting professionals.

-Here at A1 Talent Success!, our talent manager's commission is 15%, and you will find that by working with us, the commission is more than worth it because of the attention that we give your career.
+Here at A1 Superstars!, our talent manager's commission is 15%, and you will find that by working with us, the commission is more than worth it because of the attention that we give your career.

 Even though you may have many agents, (such as one for theatre, one for television and still another for film) you should only have ONE Professional Talent Manager.
 The reason is because if you had more than one, there would be duplication of efforts, and that would be unnecessary.
 Many professional talent management companies, including A1 Talent!, state that they must be the sole Professional Talent Manager because of this reason.

-We at A1 Talent Success! take Professional Talent Management seriously.
+We at A1 Superstars! take Professional Talent Management seriously.
 We are PROFESSIONAL because we work closely with our clients to insure satisfaction.
 We care about your career, because it is important to YOU!